 The Early Childhood program is designed to prepare highly qualified students to become teachers, assistant teachers, or family day care providers in professional child care for children ages birth through eight years.
 Students may choose to continue their education at any four-year institution in New Mexico.
 Students in the Early Childhood Education program will gain a broad understanding of the specific needs of young children and develop strategies for meeting those needs.
-This degree transfers into a Bachelor’s Degree in Early Childhood from the College of Education.
+This degree transfers into a Bachelor’s Degree in Early Childhood from the College of Health, Education, and Social Transformation in Las Cruces.

 Students must have a 2.5 GPA to graduate from this program.
 However, a 2.75 GPA is required for acceptance into the Teacher Education Program at NMSU.
 A grade of C- or better is required in the following TEP prerequisites: